 Craps Beyond the Pass Line Bet

-A great way to get to grips with the Pass Line bet when learning how to play craps is to practice for free at our casino.
+A great way to get to grips with the Pass Line bet when learning how to play craps is to practice in demo mode at our casino.
 When you know what to do, you can start playing for real money.

 Within no time, you’ll be ready to start using some of the more tricky bets.
-You can also practice placing those for free at our casino.
+You can also practice placing those at our casino.